aschuerch/Microbial-Genomics-2018/_episodes/02-intro-cloud.md

 We have a pre-configured copy of the data needed for this workshop that is always available to attach to a new instance on Amazon, as long as you have an account, and the log-in credentials to open it.

-To access the pre-configured workshop data, you'll need to use our log-in credentials (user name and password):
+To access the pre-configured workshop data, you'll need to use our log-in credentials (user name and password).
+A user name will be assigned to you at the workshop.
+In the following, always replace dcuser with your user name.

 **Log-in Credentials (case-sensitive!)**